Exam Day | Testing Centre

 • Who the correct point of contact is, when multiple parties are involved.

-• What next steps may be possible (rescheduling, retake, review), depending on the exam context.
+• What next steps may be possible, including rescheduling, retake or review, depending on the certification context.

 How results are communicated